microsoft/vcpkg-docs/vcpkg/users/binarycaching.md

 ### <a name="gha-quickstart"></a> Quickstart

-You need to export two environment variables, `ACTIONS_RUNTIME_URL` and `ACTIONS_RUNTIME_TOKEN`, before vcpkg is able to use the GHA cache.
+You need to export two environment variables, `ACTIONS_CACHE_URL` and `ACTIONS_RUNTIME_TOKEN`, before vcpkg is able to use the GHA cache.
 You can do so as follows as a step inside a job:

 ```yaml
 - uses: actions/github-script@v6